Francisco1904/react-capstone_project-LL/README.md

 This project was built using **React.js** to showcase my skills as a **Junior Front-End Developer**.
 It highlights best practices in UI/UX design, component-based architecture, scalability, and maintainability.

-### Key Features
+## 🌟 Key Features

-- Intuitive navigation and user-friendly interface
+- **Intuitive UI/UX**: Clean navigation and user-friendly interface with clear visual hierarchy
-- Responsive design with custom breakpoints for mobile, tablet and desktop
+- **Responsive Design**: Custom breakpoints for optimal viewing on mobile, tablet, and desktop devices
-- Consistent branded component styling using SCSS with variables and mixins
+- **Advanced Reservation System**: Full-featured booking functionality with time slot selection, party size options, and special requests
-- Interactive reservation form with validation
+- **Real-time Form Validation**: Interactive feedback during reservation process with accessibility features
-- Featured menu items with dynamic card components
+- **Styled Components**: Consistent branded styling using SCSS architecture with variables, mixins, and partials for maintainable styling across a growing component library
-- Customer testimonials section with star ratings
+- **Dynamic Menu Showcase**: Featured dishes with filtering options, descriptions, and vivid imagery
-- Modular and reusable components (Cards, Hero section, Review cards)
+- **Customer Testimonials**: Review section with star ratings and testimonial carousel
-- Clear information architecture with dedicated page routes
+- **Performance Optimization**: Built with Vite for near-instant HMR and optimized production bundles with automatic code splitting
-- About section highlighting the restaurant's story and owners
+- **Modular Component Design**: Reusable UI elements with consistent props interfaces for Cards, Buttons, and Form elements
-- Integration with modern tools like Vite for faster development
+- **Accessibility Compliant**: WCAG standards implementation for inclusive user experience

 ## 📑 Table of Contents